Maze-solving algorithm: Pledge algorithm

 Disjoint (where walls are not connected to the outer boundary/boundary is not closed) mazes can be solved with the wall follower method, so long as the entrance and exit to the maze are on the outer walls of the maze.
 If however, the solver starts inside the maze, it might be on a section disjoint from the exit, and wall followers will continually go around their ring.
-The Pledge algorithm (named after John Pledge of Exeter) can solve this problem.
+The Pledge algorithm (named after Jon Pledge of Exeter) can solve this problem.

 The Pledge algorithm, designed to circumvent obstacles, requires an arbitrarily chosen direction to go toward, which will be preferential.
 When an obstacle is met, one hand (say the right hand) is kept along the obstacle while the angles turned are counted (clockwise turn is positive, counter-clockwise turn is negative).
 When the solver is facing the original preferential direction again, and the angular sum of the turns made is 0, the solver leaves the obstacle and continues moving in its original direction.

 The hand is removed from the wall only when both "sum of turns made" and "current heading" are at zero.
 This allows the algorithm to avoid traps shaped like an upper case letter "G".
 Assuming the algorithm turns left at the first wall, one gets turned around a full 360 degrees by the walls.
 An algorithm that only keeps track of "current heading" leads into an infinite loop as it leaves the lower rightmost wall heading left and runs into the curved section on the left hand side again.
 The Pledge algorithm does not leave the rightmost wall due to the "sum of turns made" not being zero at that point (note 360 degrees is not equal to 0 degrees).
 It follows the wall all the way around, finally leaving it heading left outside and just underneath the letter shape.

 This algorithm allows a person with a compass to find their way from any point inside to an outer exit of any finite two-dimensional maze, regardless of the initial position of the solver.
 However, this algorithm will not work in doing the reverse, namely finding the way from an entrance on the outside of a maze to some end goal within it.